 - 12 oz. of beer, which contains 5 per cent of alcohol content

-How Can Professionals Say that a Person is Drinking Excessively?
+How Can Professionals tell that a Person is Drinking Heavily?

 Heavy drinking and binge drinking are two different types of excessive drinking.
 The two terms are defined by the following: